Paperboard: Common terms

-Stiffness: Stiffness is one of the most important properties of paperboard as it affects the ability of cartons to run smoothly through the machine that erects, fills and closes them.
+Stiffness is one of the most important properties of paperboard as it affects the ability of cartons to run smoothly through the machine that erects, fills and closes them.
 Stiffness also gives strength and reduces the propensity of a carton to bulge under the weight of settling flowable contents such as cereals.

 Although most paper strength properties increase with increasing sheet density, stiffness does not.
 A rule of thumb is that stiffness is proportional to the 1.6 power of sheet caliper.

 The species of fiber used has an effect on stiffness, other things being equal.
 Northern softwood species impart superior stiffness compared to southern softwoods.

 Other factors which affect board stiffness include coatings and moisture content.